- For the University

-This point is illustrated twice over by Cambridge Enterprise’s work with Granta Design and CASTEP, two of our longest-standing cases.
+This point is illustrated twice over by Cambridge Enterprise’s work with materials software pioneers Granta Design and CASTEP, two of our longest-standing cases.
 Both are materials software cases, and both reached important commercial resolutions in 2019.

 After 25 years in operation, Granta Design’s founders and management decided it was time to determine its next steps.
 Following a thorough search, supported by Cambridge Enterprise, the company was acquired by US-based ANSYS Inc. It was the happy union of a materials information software pioneer with an engineering simulation pioneer.